BoothGroup/Vayesta/docs/source/tutorials/tutorials/1dhubbard.rst

 Vayesta_ enables the creation of customized Hamiltonians by employing the module `ref:lattmod` and the functions `ref:Hubbard_1d` and `ref:LatticeMF` contained in this class.

-To perform calculations using this feature, the required modules must be imported as shown in the following snippet:
+To perform calculations using this feature, the required modules should be imported as shown in the following snippet:

 .. literalinclude:: 1d_hubbard.py
    :lines: 1-3